lordmauve/pgzero/doc/builtins.rst

     .. method:: schedule(callback, delay)

+        Schedule `callback` to be called after the given delay.

+        Repeated calls will schedule the callback repeatedly.

+        :param callback: A callable that takes no arguments.
+        :param delay: The delay, in seconds, before the function should be called.

+    .. method:: schedule_unique(callback, delay)

         Schedule `callback` to be called once after the given delay.

+        If `callback` was already scheduled, cancel and reschedule it.
+This applies also if it was scheduled multiple times: after calling ``schedule_unique``, it will be scheduled exactly once.

         :param callback: A callable that takes no arguments.
         :param delay: The delay, in seconds, before the function should be